Skip to main content

 • Communication: Verbal and written communication skills are essential for ensuring that shipments flow efficiently.
 The ability to read nonverbal cues is important for working with customers, suppliers, team members and other departments.

 • Critical Thinking: Logistics coordinators are always looking for ways to improve shipping efficiency and reduce costs for their employers.
-Unplanned issues may arise from time to time, requiring resolution.
-Critical thinking is critical for meeting these demands.
+Unforeseen circumstances may arise occasionally, requiring resolution.
+Critical thinking is vital for meeting these demands.

 • Computer and Software Skills: The ability to learn and use popular logistics software, such as GoFreight, is important to employers.